Deep-Inelastic Scattering at TeV Energies with LHC Muons: Analysis settings

 \begin{itemize} \item The energy of the final-state muon should satisfy $E'_\mu > 100 \;\mathrm{GeV}$.
 The distribution of muon DIS events at FASER$\nu$ peaks at energies around $E_\mu\sim1$ TeV, and therefore one can verify that this cut in $E'_\mu$ has a limited impact on the total rates.

 \item We impose a cut in the number of charged tracks in the final state $n_{\mathrm{tr}}$.
 Specifically, we consider that a hadronic charged track is recorded if the final-state has a charged particle with a tri-momentum of at least $|\vec{p}_{\rm tr}|=1\;\mathrm{GeV}$.
 We consider three cases, namely $n_{\rm tr}\ge 3,4,$ or $5$.
 A cut $n_{\rm tr}\ge 5$ is required by the current interaction vertex finding algorithm, with improvements to lower this threshold being considered.
-Since muon DIS events at FASER$\nu$ are dominated by low-$Q^2$ scattering, the transfer of energy to the hadronic final state is moderate and a too stringent cut in $n_{\rm tr}$ sizeable reduces the selected sample.
+Since muon DIS events at FASER$\nu$ are dominated by low-$Q^2$ scattering, the transfer of energy to the hadronic final state is moderate and a too stringent cut in $n_{\rm tr}$ sizeable reduces the selected sample, mainly in large-$x$ region, where we have the largest contribution of intrinsic charm.
 Here we present our baseline results with the requirement that $n_{\rm tr}\ge 3$.
 This cut $n_{\rm tr}$ is highly correlated to the cut in $E_h$ applied in~\cite{vanBeekveld:2024ziz}.

 \item In addition to the inclusive selection cuts, we are also interested to tag events with charm hadrons in the final state in order to probe charm production in muon DIS.
 Tagging charm hadrons in an emulsion detector as FASER$\nu$ is facilitated by their characteristic displaced vertex signature.
-Here we consider an efficiency $\epsilon_c=70\%$ for charm hadrons tagging.
+Here we consider an efficiency $\epsilon_c=70\%$ for charm hadrons tagging~\cite{Aki2025}.
 Charm production events are therefore defined as those event satisfying fiducial cuts with at least one charm hadron tag.

 \item No cuts on the scattered muon angle $\theta_\mu$ are applied, since NC DIS events are fully contained by the FASER$\nu$ detector volume.

 \item To ensure that the scattering cross-section can be reliable described by perturbative QCD, we impose $Q \ge 1.65$ GeV and $W\ge 2$ GeV, with $W$ being the invariant mass of the hadronic final state.